top of page

-The Parent Leadership Training Institute (PLTI) is a free 20‐week training established by the National Parent Leadership Institute designed to equip parents and caregivers with the tools to become effective advocates for children and agents of positive change in their communities.
+The Parent Leadership Training Institute (PLTI) is a free 20-week program established by the National Parent Leadership Institute.
+It equips parents, caregivers, and other adults with the skills and knowledge to become effective advocates for children and positive change-makers in their communities.

 Mission